chaithanyarlk/News-Summarizer-Bot-using-LM-studio/README.md

-# Personalized News Chatbot with FastAPI, News API, and ChatGPT
+# Personalized News Chatbot with FastAPI, News API, and ChatGPT (Using LM Studio)

 This project demonstrates the development of a personalized news chatbot using FastAPI, the News API for fetching news articles, and ChatGPT for handling natural language interactions.
 The chatbot allows users to query news articles on topics of interest and engages them in natural conversations.